amnn/typed-geomlab-report/report.md

 \end{definition}

-This type theory is a good starting point for many reasons: It has a reasonably efficient inference algorithm which has been proven sound and complete w.r.t. the type system, the ability to specify polymorphic types affords a greater degree of flexibility and, given only a term, it is possible to infer its most general (principal) type.
+This type theory is a good starting point for many reasons: It has a reasonably efficient inference algorithm which has been proven sound and complete w.r.t. the type system, the ability to specify polymorphic types affords a greater degree of flexibility, and given only a term, it is possible to infer its most general (principal) type.
 The last point is of particular importance to us because our underlying language was originally dynamically-typed, so there is no facility in the syntax to provide type annotations.

 \subsection{Algorithm}\label{sec:hm-algorithm}